-The failure to detect a statistical difference between the three active TENS conditions may be a lack of statistical power.
-The sample size calculation for this study was based on the difference between a TENS and a no TENS condition from our previous work [16] because there was no published data on the difference in perceptual embodiment of a prosthesis between two active TENS conditions to inform the calculation.
+The failure to detect a statistical difference between the three active TENS interventions may be a lack of statistical power.
+The sample size calculation for this study was based on the difference between a TENS and a no TENS condition from our previous work [16] because there was no published data on the difference in perceptual embodiment of a prosthesis between two active TENS interventions to inform the calculation.
 Furthermore, it is arguable that the counter-balanced design did not adequately control for an order effect.
 Counter-balanced designs are commonly employed in studies that use the rubber hand illusion but are vulnerable, to some extent, to the effects of order [9, 24, 33-36].
-The counter-balance design controls in part for bias associated with the order of the conditions but an associated standardised counter balanced order of the conditions remains present [37].
-Our inclusion of a suitable washout period should have reduced the likelihood of carry-over effects from one condition to the next providing confidence in our findings.
+The counter-balance design controls in part for bias associated with the order of the measurement cycles but nevertheless an associated standardised counter balanced order effect remains present [37].
+Our inclusion of a suitable washout period between measurement cycles should have reduced the likelihood of carry-over effects from one condition to the next providing confidence in our findings.

 The study design did not include a control condition where perceptual embodiment and misattribution would not be expected to occur using an incongruent stroking pattern achieved by asynchronous stroking of the rubber and real hand.
 In addition, there was no question to control for the possibility that judgements were based on the pleasantness and/or novelty of the TENS pattern biasing higher scores of perceptual embodiment.
 Thus, follow-up studies should include physiological correlates of perceptual embodiment such as local skin cooling [38, 39], proprioceptive drift [24], galvanic skin response [40, 41], local histamine reactivity [42] and neural activity in the brain [43].

 The present study has suggested that TENS had the potential to aid prosthesis embodiment regardless of the stimulation parameters, indicating an inherent flexibility for treatment profiles.
 The study also demonstrates the potential of using the rubber hand illusion in pre-clinical studies to inform the design of possible "future prosthetic devices" [44, 45].
-It is now necessary to develop this knowledge within a clinical context to identify the optimal stimulation parameters of TENS as well as developing a protocol to identify the optimal electrode placement sites so that TENS may administered effectively to treat both phantom limb and stump pain, and to aid prosthesis embodiment.
-[46]There is emerging evidence that tactile sensation can be conveyed to a rubber hand to enhance feelings of embodiment and ownership by simple but precisely targeted stimulation of stump nerves [47]There is now a rationale to investigate the effects of TENS on prosthesis embodiment within an amputee based study.
+It is now necessary to develop this knowledge within a clinical context to identify the optimal stimulation parameters of TENS as well as developing a protocol to identify the optimal electrode placement sites so that TENS may be administered effectively to treat both phantom limb pain and stump pain, and to aid prosthesis embodiment.
+Furthermore, there is emerging evidence that tactile sensation can be conveyed to a rubber hand to enhance feelings of embodiment and ownership by simple but precisely targeted stimulation of stump nerves [46] [47].
+There is now a rationale to investigate the effects of TENS on prosthesis embodiment within an amputee based study.

 Conclusion